devonapple/ergo_wiki/Node-Configuration-File.md

+**This guide is outdated and should be actualized to current config format**

 ## Actual for version 1.6.1

 Below you can find a complete Ergo Node configuration file.
 This is the default configuration shipped with the application.